Discover how we can transform your organisation

 1. Ask open questions

-In a friendly manner, start the conversation by asking open and general questions about your mentee’s background, their education, interests and career to date.
-This is also a good time to chat about any mutual interests or hobbies you may have learnt about.
+Don’t drive straight into the meaty stuff – ease your way into the session by asking open and general questions about your mentee’s background, their education, interests and career to date.
+This is also a good time to chat about any mutual interests or hobbies you may have learnt about!

 Questions like this work well to kick off discussion: